phoenixframework/phoenix/docs/contexts.md

 ```

 This time we passed the `--web` option to the generator.
 This tells phoenix what namespace to use for the web modules, such as controllers and views.
 This is useful when you have conflicting resources in the system, such as our existing `PageController`, as well as a way to naturally namespace paths and functionality of different features, like a CMS system.
 Phoenix instructed us to add a new `scope` to the router for a `"/cms"` path prefix.
-Let's copy paste the following into our `lib/hello_phoenix_web/router.ex`, but we'll make one modification to the `pipe_through` macro:
+Let's copy paste the following into our `lib/hello_web/router.ex`, but we'll make one modification to the `pipe_through` macro:

 ```
-  scope "/cms", HelloPhoenixWeb.CMS, as: :cms do
+  scope "/cms", HelloWeb.CMS, as: :cms do
     pipe_through [:browser, :authenticate_user]

     resources "/pages", PageController